LesleyLai/blog/contents/blog/bilingual_blog/zh.md

 ---
 id: bilingual-blog
-title: "How I create bilingual functionality of this blog in plain Typescript"
+title: "How I create bilingual functionality of this blog in plain Typescript（暂未翻译）"
-lang: en
+lang: zh
 create: '2022-01-01'
 lastModify: '2022-01-01'
 categories: